nextcloud/all-in-one/develop.md

 And you are done :)
 It will now also select the developer channel for all other containers automatically.

+## How to publish new releases?
+Simply use https://github.com/nextcloud/all-in-one/issues/180 as template.

 ## How to build new containers

 Go to https://github.com/nextcloud-releases/all-in-one/actions/workflows/repo-sync.yml and run the workflow that will first sync the repo and then build new container that automatically get published to `develop` and `develop-arm64`.